College of Richard Collyer

 The College of Richard Collyer (colloquially Collyer's /ˈkɒliəz/), formerly called Collyer's School, is a co-educational sixth form college in Horsham, West Sussex, England.
-The college was rated as being ‘outstanding’ by Ofsted in 2009.
+The college was rated as being 'excellent’ by Ofsted in 2025.

 It is the second oldest school in West Sussex after The Prebendal School in Chichester and the fourth oldest school in Sussex.
 The college is Grade II listed by English Heritage.